emberjs/ember.js/packages/sproutcore-metal/docs/NOTES.md

 feature in JavaScript environments called __getters and setters__.

 All browsers in common usage support getters and setters except for IE7 and 8.
-In particular, all mobile browsers support the, which is why we think now is the time to start to use them.
+In particular, all mobile browsers support them, which is why we think now is the time to start to use them.

 If you need to support IE7 and 8 however, you cannot rely on the getter and